Terry Silver: Season 6

 Three months before the Sekai Taikai, Silver's lawyer gets the charges dropped due to Stingray's lack of credibility as a witness, but Silver's reputation is ruined and most of his fortune is gone, having been spent on his failed Cobra Kai franchise.
 At a karate club in Bangkok, he discovers Sensei Wolf, who has had his dojo taken away from him.
 Wanting to humiliate his enemies as revenge, Silver proposes that he participate in the Sekai Taikai and will return his dojo to him in exchange.
 In Barcelona, he recovers Dennis de Guzman, his former henchman, and has him kidnap Daniel, and when he escapes, he, Chozen, Kreese and Kim Da-Eun find Silver with Sensei Wolf, discovering that they are working together.
 When Kenny enters the Sekai Taikai, he offers him the chance to join his dojo, Iron Dragons, telling him that he owes nothing to his fellow Miyagi-do members, but he turns it down.
 When Cobra Kai is eliminated, Silver gives Daniel a file confirming that Mr. Miyagi killed his opponent when he entered the competition.
 At the hotel, Kreese, before leaving with Cobra Kai after being eliminated, attempts to confront Silver as he overhears him plotting a fight to humiliate Miyagi-do, regretting not being able to do so with Cobra Kai as well, though Cobra Kai is eventually reintroduced after the Russian dojo's expulsion.
 In the semi-finals, a fight breaks out between all the dojos and separately Kreese, with the intent of killing Silver, and Silver begins a fight in which Silver nearly kills Kreese when Johnny arrives and defeats Silver.
-The fight ends when Kwon accidentally stabs himself in the chest and dies, leaving everyone watching in horror, including Silver.
+The fight ends when Kwon Jae-Sung of Cobra Kai accidentally stabs himself in the chest and dies, leaving everyone watching in horror, including Silver.